Lambs Tongue, ribwort or buckhorn plantain in turfgrass

 Lambs Tongue, also known as Ribwort or Buckhorn Plantain, is a common perennial weed of turf and lawns found in all areas of Australia.

 Buckhorn Plantain, is a weed that you should really try and keep out of your turf.
-It has a large root, and is hard to kill.
+It has a large root, is hard to kill, and relatively drought tolerant.

-Individual weeds may form dense populations that compete with desirable turf species.
-Once it establishes, Lambs Tongue produces seed and vegetative structures that can contaminate equipment and spread to new areas.
+Individual weeds form dense populations that compete with desirable turf species.
+Once it establishes, Lambs Tongue produces seed and spreads vegetatively.
+The seeds contaminate equipment and then spread to new areas.

-In turf, plantains may form dense clumps that damage and reduce usability of turgrass areas.
+In turf, Lambs Tongue may form dense clumps that damage and reduce usability of turgrass areas.
+It overwinters as a rosette, and the leaf base, root crown or short underground stem act as storage organs.

 Our Weed ID Chart has more information on common turf and grass weeds.
 The distribution map of Lambs Tongue is courtesy of The Living Atlas of Australia.